SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 ### Supporting existing script based resources

-Existing script based resources (not class based) require a MOF schema file for PowerShell to understand the types and nested types.
+Existing script-based resources (not class-based) require a MOF schema file for PowerShell to understand the types and nested types.
 We had prototyped using a JSON based schema instead of the existing MOF schema file but it still required the DSC resource author to create a schema file and ensure it aligns with the script implementation.